bahmutov/cypress-examples/docs/index.md

 - Check the results of [multiplication](./recipes/check-multiplication.md) shown on the page
 - [Parse numbers](./recipes/parse-numbers.md) in the text
 - Get the value of an [input element](./recipes/input-element-value.md)
-- Confirm the values entered in the [input elements in a form](./recipes/form-values.md)
 - Combine two jQuery objects into one in the recipe [combine lists](./recipes/combine-lists.md)
 - Confirm the phone number after [replacing all `-` characters](./recipes/replace-all.md)
 - Check if [a list contains the given text](./recipes/contains-text-in-list.md)